clint22/NetWorkManager/README.md

 ### How to use from the app module?

-First, create an instance of the ```CustomUiNetworkManager``` in your view model or any class you do the background operation.
+First, create an instance of the ```CustomUiNetworkManager``` in your view model or any class that performs background operations.

 ```
 private val customUiNetworkManager: CustomUiNetworkManager by lazy {